Himangshu4Das/XOR-using-basic-ANN/README.md

 # XOR-
-Implementation of XOR gate using ANN
+Implementation of XOR gate using baisc ANN